 The amount of council tax you pay compared with other local residents is dependent on the value of your home and who lives there.
 Every home is put into one of eight council tax 'bands' running from A to H, with bills reflecting the banding.

 The band determines the base bill for each home, but there are a series of discounts to this available depending on who lives in the home and their circumstances.

 In the years since council tax was introduced, average bills have more than doubled.

-Council tax bills also vary widely from region to region, since each council sets its own level of council tax.
+Council tax bills also vary widely from region to region since each council sets its own level of council tax.

 Most homes in England and Scotland were put into council tax bands in 1993, and have not been reassessed since.
 What's more, the valuations on which these banding decisions were based were actually carried out two years earlier still.

-Official figures suggest that one in 20 homes are in too high a council tax band, whilst some reports suggest that the figure is far higher - arguing that the original valuations were poorly carried out and wildly inaccurate in some cases.
+Official figures suggest that one in 20 homes are in too high a council tax band, while some reports suggest that the figure is far higher - arguing that the original valuations were poorly carried out and wildly inaccurate in some cases.

 The exact figure depends on how much council tax is charged by your council.
 However, for instance, if your home is currently in band E when it should be in band D, you could be paying over 20% too much.

 Do not go rushing to contact the council demanding a refund - it is possible your home could be in too low a band, in which case you would end up paying more.

 Instead, it is vital that you do some research to work out whether any claim you make for rebanding or a rebate might be successful.
 Use our checklist to investigate both your and your neighbours' homes: